GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 ```

 # Outputs
+Note that the alaska sourcezone make take a while to run using the parameters
+provided in the script. (e.g. a few hours on a 6 CPU machine).
+To make it run
+faster you can increase the subunitsource_point_spacing to e.g. 20000.

 If the code successfully runs, it will generate:
-* a set of tiff files (one for each unit source) with the computed tsunami deformation.
+* a set of tiff files (one for each unit source) with the computed tsunami deformation for each
+unit source (assuming 1m of earthquake slip).
 * a pdf file for each sourcezone, with various plots that can be used to check
 that the unit sources and tsunami deformations seem sensible.
 * an RDS file for each sourcezone.
 This is a native R format file, and contains